a2hosting/a2-optimized-wp/readme.txt

 == Frequently Asked Questions ==

-= How does A2 Optimized speed up my site =
+= How does A2 Optimized speed up my site? =

 Caching is the fastest and easiest way to speed up a dynamic website.
 A2 Optimized will install and configure W3 Total Cache with the click of a few buttons.

-= Does A2 Optimized make all sites faster =
+= Does A2 Optimized make all sites faster? =

 A2 Optimized will speed up most sites; however, not all plugins are compatible with W3 Total Cache.

 If your site is slower after enabling caching in A2 Optimized, talk to a developer about finding better solutions for the plugins that you are using.

-= Can I use A2 Optimized with WordFence =
+= Can I use A2 Optimized with WordFence? =

 A2 Optimized is compatible with most of the features in WordFence, however you should disable caching and logging in WordFence.

-= Why use W3 Total Cache over WP Super Cache =
+= Why use W3 Total Cache over WP Super Cache? =

 W3 Total Cache is the only plugin that handles all types of caching.
 It caches frequently used database queries, objects and pages.
 It also allows the use of Memcached as a storage engine for cache.

-= Can I use A2 Optimized on any host =
+= Can I use A2 Optimized on any host? =

 Yes.
-A2 Optimized works on any host that supports WordPress.
-Yes.
 A2 Optimized works on any host that supports WordPress; however, A2 Hosting provides a few more tools for speeding up your site when hosted on an A2 Hosting server.